 We’ve rounded up the best things to see in Croatia’s fifth-largest city!

-Located on the Dalmatian Coast, Zadar generally sees fewer tourists than cities like Dubrovnik or Split, however, this ancient, coastal city has a charm all its own.
+Located on the Dalmatian Coast, Zadar generally sees fewer tourists than cities like Dubrovnik or Split.

 Whether you’re looking for a jumping-off point for visiting the Kornati Islands, are interested in Roman or Venetian history, or just want to enjoy the sun and sea, this guide to what to do in Zadar is bound to keep you busy.